Edwardmia/demo-repo/README.md

-#demo
+#Demo

-some desription of our new project
+some desription of our new project!